it-innovation/sam/doc/behaviour.rst

    This call-site may call methods with any name.

-.. function:: mayPass(?CallSite, ?ArgVar)
+.. function:: maySend(?Target, ?TargetInvocation, ?Method, [?Pos,] ?ArgValue),

-   This call passes ArgVar as an argument.
+   Target.method may get called with `ArgValue` as parameter number `Pos` (or as any parameter in the version without `Pos`.

 .. function:: mayCreate(?CallSite, ?ChildType)